EvaPiragyte/project1_weather_web/README.md

 # Weather Comparison Service

-A lightweight Node.js service that provides current weather data for cities and enables comparison of temperatures between two cities.
-This service leverages the WeatherStack API to fetch real-time weather information, available in both JSON and HTML formats.
+A web service created to demonstrate the ability to use the WeatherStack API to fetch and compare current weather information between cities.
+This service was implemented using Node.js and provides responses in both HTML and JSON formats.
+Users can control the functionality through URL parameters.

 ## Features